iitmcvg/iitmcvg.github.io/_posts/2018-04-05-ML-Sessions.md

 _Note: We will be shortly updating a script file for installs.
 This will however make use of pip and will work for Linux and macOS users only._

-* **Operating System:** Preferably Linux or macOS(OS X).
+* **Operating System:** Preferably Linux or macOS(_formerly OS X_).
 You could weather the battle with windows however, consider that WSL for windows and conda have got better over the years.
-Regarding linux, please stick to LTS releases (hello Ubuntu), since tensorflow can be troublesome on the shorter releases.
+Regarding linux, please stick to LTS releases (_hello Ubuntu_), since tensorflow can be troublesome on the shorter releases.

 * **OpenCV**: OpenCV 3.3+